Macks404/Macks404/README.md

 - 👋 Hi, I’m @Macks404
-- 👀 I’m interested in Coding and Making games!
+- 👀 I’m interested in Coding and Playing Games!
-- 📫 How to reach me: Discord: Macks#9317
+- 📫 How to reach me: Discord: Macks404#9317

 <!---
 Macks404/Macks404 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.